 Tap the In-App Purchasing API prompt to begin.

-The App Tester displays a list of navigation options:
+The App Tester displays a list of navigation options for IAP API:

 - User Account Settings: Configure the user test accounts for your app.